 Ear Piercing for Migraines

 Migraine has two major types: migraine without aura and migraine with aura.
-Migraine without aura is defined as being a cyclical or recurrent headache disorder, with attacks lasting between 4 and 72 hours.
-Characteristics of the headache are typically unilateral in location, pulsing sensation, with a moderate to severe intensity.
+Migraine without aura is defined as being a cyclical or recurrent headache disorder, with attacks lasting between 4 to 72 hours.
+Characteristics of the headache are typically unilateral in location, pulsing sensation, with a moderate-to-severe intensity.
 Nausea and a sensitivity to light, smell and sound are also associated with this type of migraine.

 When it comes to medications for migraine, they can fall into one of two categories: preventive and abortive.
 Preventives, which are medications taken daily or monthly, help prevent attacks from occurring.
 Abortive medications, which are taken at the onset of a migraine attack, help stop it from progressing.
 Some of the more commonly prescribed preventives include antidepressants, antiepileptics, blood pressure medications and beta-blockers.